dortania/vanilla-laptop-guide-legacy/preparations/offline-installer.md

 ## Preparing the USB Drive

-Now we will be formatting the USB drive.
+Now format the USB drive.
 Use macOS Disk Utility to erase the entire USB drive (click View > Show All Devices, then select your USB drive), and give it the name `MyVolume`, using `Mac OS Extended (Journaled)` and `GUID Partition Map`.